tinygiant98/nui/formfiles/persistent_storage/README.md

 ### Version History:

+## 0.1.5:
+- Fixed a gold duplication bug which only occurred when an item had already been deposited into the chest.
+Thanks to @Chodezilla for finding the way to duplicate this bug.

 ## 0.1.4:
 - Forced gold withdraw and deposit button tooltips to update more often to prevent out-of-sync condition.
 - Added gold withdraw/deposit functionality: